Most Reliable Central Air Conditioning Systems

 Brands most likely to keep you cool, according to CR’s survey of nearly 24,000 members

-In fact, 14 percent of the members we surveyed about their AC systems said they used theirs much more than they had the previous summer and well over 80 percent said they used theirs just as much or slightly more.
+In fact, 14 percent of the members we surveyed about their AC systems in 2020 said they used theirs much more than they had the previous summer and well over 80 percent said they used theirs just as much or slightly more.
 Of these, 15 percent had purchased a central AC system for the first time.

 Installing or replacing a central air conditioning system is one of a homeowner’s biggest expenses, so you’ll want to get it right.
 Because there are so many variables, including a home’s size and design, how the system is installed, and construction of the ductwork, Consumer Reports doesn’t test central air conditioning systems.
-Instead, we estimate the reliability of major brands on the market by asking our members about their experiences with the central AC systems they have purchased and had installed.
+Instead, we estimate the reliability of major brands on the market by asking our members about their experiences with the central AC systems they purchased and had installed.